-Faculty requesting release time should submit a written request to their division head, which includes the following: 1) a description of the project for which they are requesting release time, 2) an explanation why the project and the release time to complete it are necessary and 3) an approximate timeline for completion.
-If release time is approved, at the end of the semester the faculty member shall submit to their division head a summary report of results achieved as a result of the release time.
-All release time for faculty must have the approval of the Vice President for Academic Affairs.
+Faculty requesting release time should submit a written request to their dean, which includes the following: 1) a description of the project for which they are requesting release time, 2) an explanation why the project and the release time to complete it are necessary and 3) an approximate timeline for completion.
+If release time is approved, at the end of the semester the faculty member shall submit to their dean a summary report of results achieved as a result of the release time.
+All release time for faculty must have the approval of the Provost and Vice President of Academic Affairs.